marmelab/ra-supabase/packages/ra-supabase/README.md

 ### Invitation Handling

 `ra-supabase` supports the invitation workflow.
-If a user is invited to use the application (by sending an invitation through Supabase dashboard for instance), you can configure the `/set-password` custom route to allow them to set their password:
+If a user is invited to use the application (by sending an invitation through Supabase dashboard for instance), you can configure the `/set-password` custom route to allow them to set their password.

+This requires you to configure your supabase instance:

+1. Go to your dashboard
+1. Set **Site URL** to your application URL
+1. Add your application URL in the **Redirect URLs** section

+You can now add the `/set-password` custom route:

 ```jsx
 // in App.js